Kojic acid: Applications

-Kojic acid may be used on cut fruits to prevent oxidative browning, in seafood to preserve pink and red colors, and in cosmetics to lighten skin.
-As an example of the latter, it is used to treat skin diseases like melasma.
+Kojic acid may be used on cut fruits to prevent oxidative browning, in seafood to preserve pink and red colors, and in cosmetics to lighten skin.As an example of the latter, it is used to treat skin diseases like melasma.
 Kojic acid also has antibacterial and antifungal properties.
+It is also used in the pharmaceutical industry.

+It is a precursor to the flavorant maltol.

 Chemical reactions

 Structure of the coordination complex Fe(kojate)_{3}.
 Color code: red = O, gray = C, dark blue = Fe, white = H.

 Deprotonation of the ring-OH group converts kojic acid to kojate.
 Kojate chelates to iron(III), forming a red complex Fe(HOCH2C5OH2O2)3.
 This kind of reaction may be the basis of the biological function of kojic acid, that is, to solubilize ferric iron.

 Being a multifunctional molecule, kojic acid has diverse organic chemistry.
 The hydroxymethyl group gives the chloromethyl derivative upon treatment with thionyl chloride.
+Zinc-reduction of the chloromethyl compound gives allomaltol.

 Safety

 Kojic acid may be weakly carcinogenic, according to some animal studies.
 It is not believed to reach carcinogenic thresholds in human skin, and is demonstrably safe at the level used in cosmetics.
+In the European Union, the cosmetic use of kojic acid is restricted.
+Under Commission Regulation (EU) 2024/996, it was added to Annex III of the Cosmetics Regulation (EC) No 1223/2009, permitting it only in face and hand products at a maximum concentration of 1%.
+The limit applies to products placed on the EU market from 1 November 2025.